STASIS EURO Price Hits $1.09 on Exchanges (EURS)

 - CareCoin (CARES) traded down 2.2% against the dollar and now trades at $0.0809 or 0.00000297 BTC.

-STASIS EURO’s genesis date was June 22nd, 2018.
+STASIS EURO launched on June 22nd, 2018.
 STASIS EURO’s total supply is 124,125,940 tokens.
-STASIS EURO’s official website is stasis.net.
 STASIS EURO’s official Twitter account is @stasisnet.
+The official website for STASIS EURO is stasis.net.

 STASIS EURO Token Trading

-It is usually not possible to purchase alternative cryptocurrencies such as STASIS EURO directly using U.S. dollars.
-Investors seeking to acquire STASIS EURO should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as GDAX, Gemini or Changelly.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase STASIS EURO using one of the aforementioned exchanges.
+It is usually not possible to buy alternative cryptocurrencies such as STASIS EURO directly using US dollars.
+Investors seeking to trade STASIS EURO should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Gemini, Coinbase or GDAX.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy STASIS EURO using one of the exchanges listed above.

 Receive News & Updates for STASIS EURO Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for STASIS EURO and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.